mozilla-services/docs/source/howtos/run-sync-1.5.rst

-To configure desktop Firefox to talk to your new Sync server, go to "about:config", search for "identity.sync.tokenserver.uri" and change its value to the URL of your server with a path of "token/1.0/sync/1.5":
+To configure desktop Firefox to talk to your new Sync server, go to "about:config", search for "identity.sync.tokenserver.uri" and change its value to be the public URL of your server with a path of "token/1.0/sync/1.5":

-  - identity.sync.tokenserver.uri:  http://sync.example.com/token/1.0/sync/1.5
+  - identity.sync.tokenserver.uri:  http://localhost:5000/token/1.0/sync/1.5

 Alternatively, if you're running your own Firefox Accounts server, and running Firefox 52 or later, see the documentation on how to :ref:`howto_run_fxa` for